-SHW637.5 Jump standards with hole heights at three inch (75 mm) intervals with jump cups are recommended.
+SHW637.5 Jump standards with hole heights at 3" (8 cm) intervals with jump cups are recommended.

 SHW638.
 Fence Heights.
-A variation of three inches (75 mm) in fence height, lower than official heights listed below, may be instituted if show management and the judge feel circumstances warrant, i.e., footing, weather, etc.
+A variation of 3" (8 cm) in fence height, lower than official heights listed below, may be instituted if show management and the judge feel circumstances warrant, i.e., footing, weather, etc.